nathanyjones/startup/README.md

 - [x] **Calls to third party endpoints** - Gets a random quote from a third party service, and displays it on the homepage.
 - [x] **Backend service endpoints** - Placeholders for login that stores the current user on the server.
 Endpoints for submitting posts, sending messages to other users, replying to messages, liking posts, etc.
 - [x] **Frontend calls service endpoints** - Using the fetch function, my frontend calls the service endpoints listed above.

+## DB/Login Deliverable

+For this deliverable, I integrated mongoDB to store user information, posts, messages, and other data in a database.
+I also integrated secure / encrypted login capabilities.

+- [x] **MongoDB Atlas database created** - Done
+- [x] **Stores data in MongoDB** - Stores a variety of application data (messages, posts, user data).
+- [x] **User registration** - Allows for the creation of a new account in the database.
+- [x] **Existing user** - Stores posts, messages, sent messages, etc. under the same user if the user already exists.
+Allows a preexisting user to login with a password, and stores data for that user in the database.
+- [x] **Use MongoDB to store and retrieve credentials** - Stores user and their associated posts, messages etc., which is retrieved from the database in other parts of the application.
+- [x] **Restricts functionality** - Both the backend and frontend restrict functionality if the user is not authenticated.
+A user cannot view posts, make posts, view messages, or send messages until logged in.